fortythreesam/FourthYearProject/report/report.md

 A weakly textured patch in an image is found where a cluster of pixels contains similar values to each other.
 Examples of this in natural images would be a wall or a clear sky.
 These patches are useful in noise estimation as it's easy to detect a disturbance.
 The main issue with this is the difficulty of detecting weak texture patches in noisy images as the noise variance causes pixel values to vary more.

 Liu, Xinhao, et al.[6] propose a method to estimate noise levels of additive white Gaussian noise by analysing weak texture patches in an image.
 They also show a method for generating a mask of the weak texture patches in an image.
 The method they propose analyses statistics from the gradient covariance matrix of each patch.
 The process looks for what is expected in a weak texture patch after a layer of noise has affected the image.
-It then estimates a threshold such that a patch is weakly textured if the maximum eigenvalue of it's gradient covariance matrix falls below the threshold.
+It then estimates a threshold such that a patch is weakly textured if the maximum eigenvalue of its gradient covariance matrix falls below the threshold.
 This gives a matrix, with the same shape as the image, where there is a one at each position if that pixel is part of a weakly textured patch.
 The rest of the matrix contains zeros indicating the pixels that are part of richly textured patches.

 ### 2.2 Evolutionary Algorithms

 Evolutionary algorithms(EA) attempt to mimic the process of natural evolution.
-Sistinct components work together to emulate this process in some manner.
+Distinct components work together to emulate this process in some manner.
 At the most basic level, an EA will maintain a population of individuals, evaluate the effectiveness of each individual using a fitness function, and create the population of the next generation.
 It repeats this step for a number of generations until an optimal solution is found.
 After the final generation, the EA will return the overall best-performing individual as a solution.
 This solution is optimized to the given fitness function.
 It is ideal when finding solutions to problems without making assumptions about the optimal result.
 In particular, it is useful in this project as it allows us to search for an optimal pair of denoising filters to use on each of the texture patch types.
 It also allows for easy and rapid expansion of the filters/parameter combinations being used.
 Below is a more detailed summary of the elements in an EA:

 #### 2.2.1 Individual & Population